U2Rocks/Expo_SAP_App/README.md

 -- Currently being rolled out on google play store(version 1.2)

--- Not currently approved for the Apple app store
+-- Currently in the Apple app store on version 1